n0ts/macOS/README.md

     $ source 30-mas.sh | bash
     ```

-5. Quit the Terminal.app, open the iTerm2.app
+5. Quit the Terminal.app, open the iTerm.app
     ```
     $ boxen terminal
     ```

+6. Open System Preferences - General - Allow apps all vendor (only HighSierra)

-6. for Development, if necessary
+7. for Development, if necessary
     ```
     $ boxen [projects...]
     ```

-7. Restart the macOS
+8. Restart the macOS

 Other Manual Configuration